aws-samples/iam-identity-center-team/docs/deployment/configuration/policies.md

 Each approval policy allows any member of the specified groups to log into TEAM and approve any temporary elevated access requests to the specified AWS account(s), **regardless of permission set**.

 > If you use the same group for both eligibility and approval, then it means approvers can be in the same team as requesters.
-This is a valid approach, and is sometimes known as *peer approval*.
+This can be a valid approach, and is sometimes known as *peer approval*.
 In any case, **TEAM does not allow an individual to approve their own request**.
 If you prefer requesters and approvers to be in different teams, specify different groups for eligibility and approval.
 {: .note}